-Statement by the Central Bank of the Republic of Turkey:
+Extract from The Statement by the Central Bank of the Republic of Turkey:

-In light of these assessments the Committee decided to maintain the current stance within a more symmetric interest rate corridor.
 Inflation expectations, pricing behavior and other factors that affect inflation will be closely monitored and the tight monetary policy stance will be maintained, by keeping a flat yield curve, until there is a significant improvement in the inflation outlook.

 It should be emphasized that any new data or information may lead the Committee to revise its stance.